pmlmodelling/ersem/docs/source/tutorials/nemo.rst

     singularity run ${BIND_OPTS} --home [RUNING-DIR] nemo.sif [NEMO-XIOS]

-The CoNES `documentation <https://cones.readthedocs.io/en/latest/?badge=latest>`__ gives additional information how to run NEMO singularity containers.
+The CoNES `documentation <https://cones.readthedocs.io/en/latest/?badge=latest>`__ gives additional information on how to run NEMO singularity containers.

 Example output from NEMO-ERSEM
 ##############################

-To visualise NEMO output, we recomend using `nctoolkit <https://github.com/pmlmodelling/nctoolkit>`__.
+To visualise NEMO output, we recommend using `nctoolkit <https://github.com/pmlmodelling/nctoolkit>`__.
 A basic example of how to use `nctoolkit` is given below.
 Within the `documentation <https://nctoolkit.readthedocs.io/en/latest/>`__ of `nctoolkit` one will find additional example uses.